 Estimated reading time : 3 minutes

-Historically, the man has tried to improve physical performance, to excel.
-Doping in the athlete is the concrete evidence.
+Historically, man has tried to improve physical performance, to excel.
+Doping history by thousands of athletes is concrete evidence of the phenomenon.

 All major sporting competitions of the modern era have had their share of “scandals”: the Tour de France, the Olympics, football, baseball… Doping was already present even in the Antiquity.
 The first examples, described by Greek authors, date back to six centuries before J-C.

-The World Anti-Doping Agency has evolved along with the methods of doping themselves to making reliable and dissuasive controls.
+The World Anti-Doping Agency has evolved along with the methods of doping themselves to make reliable and dissuasive controls.